 I’ll never forget the wise words of my yoga teacher (and friend) who would often say during class, “Be careful with your breathing practice because if you do it in a deeply purposeful way, it may quite possibly change your entire life.”

-Beware of the effects that come from sitting with emptiness.
+So, please, beware of the effects that come from fasting.

 The potent experience of sitting with emptiness may quite possibly change your life.